Dacia Spring Review 2025: Price, specs & boot space

 All new Dacia Spring have a 7.0-inch driver display in place of traditional dials.
 They also have the clever YouClip system, that allows accessories such as lights or bag hooks to be positioned around the cabin.
 Disappointingly, the airy design you get in pricier electric cars – that take advantage of their electric underpinnings to give you a flat floor and no centre console – is nowhere to be seen in the Dacia.
 On the upside, there’s room for four tall adults.

 The air conditioning and heater controls are of the physical variety, which is very welcome when so many new cars are sticking these into touchscreens.
+On the subject of the latter, it's good to see such a big display fitted to a cheap car (assuming you've gone for the Extreme).

 The 'Media Control' unit on Expression-trimmed Springs just has the one USB port, although there is Bluetooth connectivity.
-Whichever version of the Spring you go for, don't expect a spectacular sound system - each only has two speakers.
+Whichever version of the Spring you go for, don't expect a spectacular sound system - each only has three speakers.

-The 308-litre boot is bigger than you’ll find in a city car like the Volkswagen Up.
-Fold down the rear seats and that expands to 1,004 litres.
 The new Dacia Spring also has a 35-litre front stowage compartment under the bonnet.
-This is also known as a 'frunk' and is ideal for packing away the charging cables.
+This is also known as a 'frunk' and is ideal for packing away the charging cables, although you will need to purchase a 'storage tray' as an accessory to use that space.
 The charge port itself is in the front grille, behind the Dacia logo.

 Handling and ride quality: What is the Dacia Spring like to drive?